alanzagi/alanzagi.github.io/README.md

 ## Portfolio Website Template - HTML5, TailwindCSS, Flowbite Framework

-Free template for company profile made using HTML5, TailwindCSS, and Flowbite!
+Free template for portfolio website made using HTML5, TailwindCSS, and Flowbite!
 It is a fully responsive template which you can use for your company or maybe for your own portfolio website.

 Demo Site: https://alanzagi.pplgxcode.biz.id/